APPLYING FAMILY INTERVENTIONS TO PRACTICE FOR PSYCHOSIS AND BIPOLAR DISORDER - 2021/2

-The is the first of two modules which form a Foundation Course in Family Interventions for Adults.
-Successful completion of both modules as specified for that course (Introduction to Family Interventions & Applying Family Interventions to Practice for Psychosis) achieves accreditation for the student by the Association for Family Therapy and Systemic Practice at Foundation Level).
+The is the second of two modules which form a Foundation Course in Family Interventions for Adults.
+Successful completion of both modules as specified for that course (Introduction to Family Interventions & Applying Family Interventions to Practice for Psychosis and Bipolar Disorder) achieves accreditation for the student by the Association for Family Therapy and Systemic Practice at Foundation Level).
 It is jointly owned and delivered by the university and Sussex Partnership Foundation NHS Trust.

 The module will build on the Introduction to family interventions module to develop knowledge, critical understanding and practice skill in systemic family therapy and family work/management interventions as they apply to the work with families where one or more members experience psychosis.

 School of Health Sciences